LauraO90/WordHunt/README.md

 Each feature has been tested thoroughly and each gives the expected outcome:

-- When users press “i" they are taken to the game instructions: pass.
+- When users press "i" they are taken to the game instructions: pass.
-- When users press “r” in the instructions they return to the welcome page: pass.
+- When users press "r" in the instructions they return to the welcome page: pass.
-- When users press “s"they enter the game: pass.
+- When users press "s" they enter the game: pass.
-- Users receive feedback (Please choose 'i' or 's' only) if they do not press either option: pass
+- Users receive feedback (Please choose 'i' or 's' only) if they do not press either option: pass.
-- Users must enter a name to enter the game, and receive feedback ("Please enter at least two letters”) if they press enter or give only one letter or numbers: pass.
+- Users must type a name to enter the game, and receive feedback ("Please enter at least two letters") if they press enter, give only one letter or a number: pass.
-- When users select a category “a”, “b”, or “c" they are taken into the relevant category game, and are given feedback to choose a valid category if they give a different letter or a number: pass.
+- When users select category "a", "b", or "c", they enter the relevant category game, and are given feedback to choose a valid category if they give a different letter or a number: pass.
 - When users start playing they know how many guesses they start with and the number decreases with each guess: pass.
-- During the game, users are given various types of feedback to ensure they only choose one letter (“Please choose a letter”, "You have already picked _”, “Try a new letter”, “Please choose one letter only”): pass.
+- During the game, users are given feedback to ensure they only choose one letter and don't repeat letters ("Please choose a letter", "You have already picked _", "Try a new letter", "Please choose one letter only"): pass.
-- When the user correctly guesses a word within the number of guesses allowed, they receive a well done message alongside the correctly guessed word, and an ASCII art trophy: pass.
+- When the user correctly guesses a word, they receive a well done message alongside the correctly guessed word, and an ASCII art trophy: pass.
-- When the user does not guess the word within the number of guesses allowed, they receive a hard luck message alongside the correct word: pass.
+- When the user does not guess the word within the number of guesses allotted, they receive a hard luck message alongside the correct word: pass.
-- When users press “y” at the end of the game, they enter the game again: pass.
+- When users press "y" at the end of the game, they enter the game again: pass.
 - When users enter any other key, they receive a Goodbye message and exit the game: pass.

 ## Deployment ##